-2023 6.8.4 Cryptographic Module Compromise
+6.8.4 Cryptographic Module Compromise

-2024 Since a cryptographic module contains plaintext keys at some point during its operation, 2025 physical access to, and compromise of, a cryptographic module could compromise the 2026 symmetric and private keys contained within the module, as well as any sensitive 2027 metadata contained in the module.
-This could lead to the loss of confidentiality and/or 2028 integrity of the keys and metadata.
+Since a cryptographic module contains plaintext keys at some point during its operation, physical access to, and compromise of, a cryptographic module could compromise the symmetric and private keys contained within the module, as well as any sensitive metadata contained in the module.
+This could lead to the loss of confidentiality and/or integrity of the keys and metadata.

-2030 Cryptographic modules could be compromised either physically (i.e., obtaining keys 2031 from within the module enclosure) or by non-invasive methods (i.e., obtaining keys, or 2032 knowledge about the keys via some external action).
+Cryptographic modules could be compromised either physically (i.e., obtaining the keys by physical penetration of the cryptographic module enclosure) or by non-invasive methods (i.e., obtaining keys, or knowledge about the keys via some external action).
 Physical protection could be provided to the modules by enclosing them in a facility or a protected space where unauthorized access is prevented or where unauthorized access could be quickly detected.
 Some modules provide this protection at their cryptographic boundary (see [FIPS 140]).
-If any access to the contents of a cryptographic module is possible, then an access control system should restrict access to authorized parties.
+If any access to the contents of a cryptographic module is possible, then an access control system should restrict access to only authorized parties.

-Following an actual or suspected cryptographic module compromise, a secure state of the module should be re-established before the module is returned to normal operation.
+Following an actual or suspected cryptographic module compromise, a secure state of the module must be re-established before the module is returned to normal operation, or the module must be replaced.
 Following repair or replacement, the security and correct operation of a module should be tested and approved before it becomes operational.

-- FR:6.109 The CKMS design shall specify how physical and logical access to the cryptographic module contents is restricted to authorized entities. - FR:6.110 The CKMS design shall specify the approach to be used to recover from acryptographic module compromise. - FR:6.111 The CKMS design shall describe what non-invasive attacks are mitigated by the cryptographic modules used by the system and provide a description of how the mitigation is performed. - 2053 - FR:6.112 The CKMS design shall identify any cryptographic modules that arevulnerable to non-invasive attacks. - 2056 - FR:6.113 The CKMS design shall provide the rationale for accepting the vulnerabilities caused by possible non-invasive attacks. - 2059
+FR:6.109 The CKMS design shall specify how physical and logical access to the cryptographic module contents is restricted to authorized entities.

+FR:6.110 The CKMS design shall specify the approach to be used to recover from a cryptographic module compromise.

+FR:6.111 The CKMS design shall describe what non-invasive attacks are mitigated by the cryptographic modules used by the system and provide a description of how the mitigation is performed.

+FR:6.112 The CKMS design shall identify any cryptographic modules that are vulnerable to non-invasive attacks.

+FR:6.113 The CKMS design shall provide the rationale for accepting the vulnerabilities caused by possible non-invasive attacks.

 An FCKMS must use cryptographic modules that protect against unauthorized access to their contents (see Section 2.10 for requirements).
-Physically compromised cryptographic modules must be replaced.
-An FCKMS must control physical access to all its devices, modules, and cryptographic modules (see Section 6.8.8 for requirements).

-PR:6.77 A Federal CKMS shall repair or replace a compromised cryptographic module and then verify its correct operation and security before it is returned to operational status.
+PR:6.82 A Federal CKMS shall repair or replace a compromised cryptographic module and then verify its correct operation and security before being used operationally.

-2065 6.8.5 Computer System Compromise Recovery
+6.8.5 Computer System Compromise Recovery

-2066 The security of an FCKMS often depends on the security and integrity of its own 2067 computer systems, including its hardware, software, and data.
-Unauthorized access to, 2068 or modifications of, any of these could corrupt its secure operation.
-Unauthorized 2069 modification of FCKMS software or of a computer's operating system could be detected 2070 using tools that run on a separate secure platform and by monitoring any unauthorized 2071 modification to a file, changes to the hash value of a file's contents, or changes to a file's 2072 attributes.
-Alternatively, a layered system of protections could be built into the system; in 2073 this case, the mechanisms would need to be protected from the same threats as the system itself.
-When critical files undergo unauthorized modifications that are detected by the monitor or are indicated in the event log, then these files should be replaced with known valid and secure files obtained from secure storage.
+The security of an FCKMS often depends on the security and integrity of its own computer systems, including its hardware, software, and data.
+Unauthorized access to, or modifications of, any of these could corrupt secure computer operation.
+Unauthorized modification of FCKMS software or of a computer's operating system could be detected using tools that run on a separate secure platform and by monitoring any unauthorized modification to a file, changes to the hash value of a file's contents, or changes to a file's attributes.
+Alternatively, a layered system of protections could be built into the system; in this case, the mechanisms would need to be protected from the same threats as the system itself.
+When critical files undergo unauthorized modifications that are detected by the monitor or are indicated in the event log, then these files should be replaced with known valid and secure copies of those files obtained from secure backup storage.